Trump campaign was warned not to take photos at Arlington before altercation, defense official says

 The defense official told the AP that the Trump campaign was warned about not taking photographs in Section 60 before their arrival and the altercation.
 Trump was at Arlington on Monday at the invitation of some of the families of the 13 service members who were killed in the Kabul airport bombing exactly three years prior.

-Arlington National Cemetery said in a statement that “an incident” had occurred and a report had been filed, but it did not address details of what had happened.
-Cemetery officials also declined to share the report.
+Arlington National Cemetery is the resting place for more than 400,000 service members, veterans and their families.
+Cemetery officials said in a statement that “an incident” had occurred and a report had been filed, but it did not address details of what had happened.
+They declined to share the report.

 “Federal law prohibits political campaign or election-related activities within Army National Military Cemeteries, to include photographers, content creators or any other persons attending for purposes, or in direct support of a partisan political candidate’s campaign,” the cemetery officials’ statement said.
 “Arlington National Cemetery reinforced and widely shared this law and its prohibitions with all participants.
 We can confirm there was an incident, and a report was filed.”